 The Pests of Economic and Environmental Importance List is developed using the standard CAPS pest assessment and prioritization process: 1) Pre-assessment questionnaire, 2) Pest prioritization model, and 3) Post-assessment questionnaire.
 The Pre-assessment questionnaire is used to assess new CAPS pest suggestions before the pests are run through the prioritization model.
 The model evaluates the pest suggestions against a set of pest-specific questions.
 The Post-assessment questionnaire evaluates the survey and identification/diagnostics methods for pests that make it through steps one and two of the process.
 See the flowchart below for more details.
-For the 2017 list, CPHST began using the newly developed Objective Prioritization of Exotic Pests model.
-Moving forward, all new potential CAPS pests will be evaluated using the CAPS pest assessment and prioritization process.
+Beginning in 2017, CPHST began using the newly developed Objective Prioritization of Exotic Pests (OPEP) model.
+All new potential CAPS pests will be evaluated using the CAPS Pest Assessment and Prioritization Process.